jsdrupal/drupal-admin-ui/packages/extension-points/README.md

 ## Installation

-Add this module to your project.
+* Use `npm install --save-dev @drupal/extension-points-bundler` or `yarn add @drupal/extension-points-bundler` to add it to your project.
 All the bundling and transpile dependencies and settings are included.

 ```
 yarn add @drupal/extension-points-bundler

 # Build
-./node_modules/.bin/js-drupal-build
+./node_modules/.bin/extension-points-bundler

 # Build for production
-./node_modules/.bin/js-drupal-build --mode=production
+./node_modules/.bin/extension-points-bundler --mode=production
 ```

 ## Documentation